genieversum/genie-flow/doc/index.md

 ### data object methods and properties

-The developer needs to override the property `state_machine_class` which should return the class that implements the State Machine that accompanies this Data Object.
-The method `create_state_machine` will use the `state_machine_class` property to instantiate a new State Machine and connect it to an instance of this Data Object.
+The developer needs to implement the class method  `get_state_machine_class` which should return the class that implements the State Machine that accompanies this Data Object.
+A new State Machine is then created by `model.get_state_machine_class()(model=model)`.

 Some convenience methods exist: